 4 – Understand Your Risk Controls

 As pointed out earlier, if you really want to see the how-when-where-why-what of risk controls in your aviation safety program, simply start looking at Bowties from your reported safety issues or hypothetical scenarios.
-Even better, if you have an aviation SMS software or database, information about risk controls will be much more readily available.
+Even better, if you have aviation SMS software or a database, information about risk controls will be much more readily available.

 Nonetheless, there is a difference between knowing what your controls are/why they are there and how they actually function in many situations.
 Understanding risk controls is simply understanding the relationship between causes and events, and knowing how to “get in the way” so to speak.